 Height/Spread: 3-4 feet tall & wide

 Suggested uses: Rock gardens, container plant, or foundation shrub.

 A slow-growing cultivar with a very slender, upright habit, reaching a height of about 20 feet but width of only 4 to 5 feet.
 The mossy-green foliage bronzes slightly in winter.
 Although densely branched, the narrow form may make it susceptible to breakage from ice and snow accumulation.
 Staking after planting will help to prevent damage.

 Height/Spread: 20 feet tall, 4-5 feet wide

 Suggested uses: Formal hedge, topiary, or accent plant by an entryway.

-This stately pyramid-shaped arborvitae (a hybrid of T. plicata and T. standishii, a Japanese species) is one of the fastest growing, adding 3 feet or more to its stature each year before attaining a mature height of 50 to 60 feet.
+This pyramid-shaped arborvitae is one of the fastest growing, adding 3 feet or more each year before reaching a mature height of 50 to 60 feet.
 Sturdy and adaptable, it grows in sandy loam or clay soils and resists the weight of heavy ice and snow.
 The foliage remains a glossy dark green in all seasons.

 Suggested uses: Tall hedge, specimen tree, or natural windbreak